How well do we communicate with the other world when we pray?

 I have a short epilogue.
 I would like to end these reflections where we began, by asking ourselves and answering our own question, "What is the meaning of prayer?"
 Prayer is the sublime conversation we are mysteriously able to hold with the invisible world of God and of God’s angels and saints.
 It is sublime because that is what we are preparing for during our stay on earth.
 Prayer is the one activity that will not be interrupted by death, but will continue in heaven, never to end.
 Of course, prayer on earth requires effort, but that is as it should be, since all other labor in this life has only as much value and as much meaning, and is only as pleasing to God as it is enveloped by prayer.
 Those who pray now will pray in eternity, which is another name for heaven.
 No one else will get there.
 Prayer is the indispensable and infallible means of reaching our destiny.

 Father John A. Hardon.
 "The Meaning of Prayer."
 Inter Mirifica.

 Reprinted with permission from Inter Mirifica.

 Fr.
 John A. Hardon, S.J.
 (1914-2000) was a tireless apostle of the Catholic faith.
-The author of over twenty-five books including Spiritual Life in the Modern World, Catholic Prayer Book, The Catholic Catechism, Modern Catholic Dictionary, Pocket Catholic Dictionary, Pocket Catholi Catechism, Q & A Catholic Catechism, Treasury of Catholic Wisdom, Catholic Lifetime Reading Plan and many other Catholic books and hundreds of articles, Father Hardon was a close associate and advisor of Pope Paul VI, Pope John Paul II, and Mother Teresa and the Missionaries of Charity.
-Order Father Hardon's home study courses here.Copyright © 1998 Inter Mirifica
+The author of over twenty-five books including Spiritual Life in the Modern World, Catholic Prayer Book, The Catholic Catechism, Modern Catholic Dictionary, Pocket Catholic Dictionary, Pocket Catholi Catechism, Q & A Catholic Catechism, Treasury of Catholic Wisdom, Catholic Lifetime Reading Plan and hundreds of articles, Father Hardon was a close associate and advisor of Pope Paul VI, Pope John Paul II, and Mother Teresa and the Missionaries of Charity.
+Read articles or hear tapes, etc. of Father Hardon here.Copyright © 1998 Inter Mirifica

 back to top